LFDT-Paladin/zeto/DCO.md

 You can also set up a git global alias.

-If you have any questions, you can reach us on Paladin chat; first, [join the Discord server](https://discord.com/invite/hyperledger) then [join the Zeto channel](https://discord.com/channels/905194001349627914/1259800071185367040).
+If you have any questions, you can reach us on Zeto chat; first, [join the Discord server](https://discord.com/invite/hyperledger) then [join the Zeto channel](https://discord.com/channels/905194001349627914/1259800071185367040).